Update: WandaVision Comes Out This Week! Watch It On Disney+ On January 15th!

 WandaVision is coming at a time of great peril and intrigue for entertainment.
 The show on Disney+ combines the worlds of Marvel’s movies with TV.
 Literally, the show is parodying and borrowing from TV shows of the past.
 So, we’re in a time of transition for Disney in particular.
 They might be seeing that movie theaters might not be the best place for storytelling anymore.
 The Mandalorian has proven that Star Wars can survive and even thrive outside the theater.
 Why not Marvel?

-Well, with the release of WandaVision later this year, we’ll all find out.
+Well, with the release of WandaVision, we’ll all find out.
 Entertainment Weekly had a HUGE blowout issue this month for all things WandaVision, so all the images you see are from them, and we thank them for their work.
 That issue comes out on Friday or you can order it online here.

 So what goes into WandaVision that’s so revolutionary?
 I mean, we’ve already seen long-form storytelling out of the Netflix Marvel shows.
 This one can’t be that much more special, can it?